tarun koyalwar

 About

-I'm an AI researcher working on offensive security at ProjectDiscovery, where I build the evals, benchmarks, and observability behind Neo, our security agent.
-I came up self-taught — bug bounty, then Go tooling, then a few years running production platform work — before landing on the problem that's kept me since: showing, with evidence, what these models actually do when you point them at a target.
+AI researcher in offensive security at ProjectDiscovery, building the evals, benchmarks, and observability behind Neo, its security agent.
+The path here was self-taught, by way of bug bounty, then Go tooling, then years running production platform work, and now the problem that has held focus since: proving, with evidence, what these models actually do when pointed at a target.

 2018–2022